Pinminh/MemeCLIP/README.md

 This repository contains a modified implementation of MemeCLIP adapted for the **ViHarMe** (Vietnamese Harmful Meme) dataset - a specialized dataset for detecting harmful memes in Vietnamese social media contexts.

+ViHarMe is still in experimental and developing stage currently.
+Feel free to access a sample portion of our data on [Google Drive](https://drive.google.com/drive/folders/1JcQkzuV1EZHkxYpkA3Q8Uw3EKTwhqdKk?usp=sharing).

 ### ViHarMe Dataset Structure

 Each sample in the ViHarMe dataset contains: